mmadrid509/Foundation-Information/README.md

 Make sure to check the license!

-If self-hosted, please don't delete the lisense because there be a condition that says you have to include the lisense with the software
+If self-hosted, please don't delete the license because there be a condition that says you have to include the lisense with the software

 # How 2 self-host